-Xxx

-Market issues

-Features of the target market: size, growth rate, share that the technology/product could reach, driving factors likely to change the market, legal, technical and commercial barriers, other technologies likely to emerge in the near future;

-Xxx

-Strategy for exploitation

-An explanation of how the foreground has been or is going to be used, in either further research or commercial exploitation activities, including elements such as the following:

-how the participant (or other entity) entitled to the technology exploitation is positioned (or should be positioned) in the market, competing businesses/applications/technologies.

-customer detection: identification of the potential customers and the factors that affect their purchasing decisions;

-...

-xxx

-Intellectual property rights

-A verifiable list of all intellectual property rights that have been applied for or registered (e.g. a European patent has been applied for);

-xxx

-Socio-economic impact of the results

-Societal and ethical impact

-Xxx

-Economical impact

-Xxx

 Exploitation Service B use case - Sound optimization

 Business overview

 The second domain application for the EmoSpaces project is focused on sound.
 Our goal in EmoService B is to enhance the perception of sounds by the End-user when he/she is at home listening to music on the HiFi or listening to the radio, or watching television, or on the phone, or with a tablet or using any device that generates sounds.